DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Strictly speaking, menopause is defined as the day a woman has been diagnosed as not having a menstrual period for 12 consecutive months.
+Menopause is defined as the day a woman has been diagnosed as not having a menstrual period for 12 consecutive months.
 This signifies the permanent cessation of menstruation.
-The period leading up to menopause is described in several ways, menopausal transition, peri-menopause or climacteric.
-During this time, which may precede several years before menopause, fluctuations in menstrual cycles and hormonal changes occur.
+The period leading up to menopause is described in several ways, menopausal transition, peri-menopause, or climacteric.
+During this time, which may precede the menopause by several years, fluctuations in menstrual cycles and hormonal changes occur.
 This is evident from the signs and symptoms that a woman may experience.

 Common peri-menopausal signs and symptoms include: